DIY and Crafts

 Procedure:

 Punch tiny holes in black paper to form stars.
-Attach to the tube and look through toward light.
+Attach to the tube and look through toward the light.

 Paper Cup Space Shuttle Craft